Everything you need to know before writing a will

 Appointing legal guardians

-If you have children under 18 or are a pet owner, you’ll be able to appoint legal guardians in your will.
+If you have children under 18 or you're a pet owner, you’ll be able to appoint legal guardians in your will.
 This allows you to decide who would take care of them if you weren’t around.
 If you were to die unexpectedly before writing a will, this decision would be left up to the courts.

 Though it’s very unlikely that your guardians will ever be called upon, it’s still important to choose the right person (or people) for the job.
 Grandparents, aunties and uncles, and close friends are often popular choices, but you should discuss this with them first before including them in your will.